 This course teaches general knowledge about theory, application, design, and evaluation of visualizations.
-The goal of the course is to enable students to understand the potential of visualizations and how interactive visualization interfaces can support the workflow of data analysis.
+The goal of the course is to enable participants to understand the potential of visualizations, how interactive visualization interfaces can support the workflow of data analysis, and how to create effective presentations with data visualizations.

-The course will enable students to describe a visualization problem, to explore the data using visualizations, to discuss and design appropriate visualization concepts, and to implement and critically reflect on them.
-The course is designed for an interdisciplinary audience, targeting master and PhD students from informatics, design, digital humanities and digital social sciences, biology, geosciences etc. General programming skills are not required but some relevant JavaScript library (D3.js, https://d3js.org) are provided during the first weeks of the course.
-Besides interactive visualizations, students can opt to create static visualizations (infographics, data comics, posters, etc), data physicalizations, or any any other form discussed in the course.
+The course will enable participants to describe a visualization problem, to explore data using visualization tools (e.g., Tableau, Rawgraphs), to discuss and design appropriate visualization concepts, to implement them using simple tools and to critically reflect on them.
+The course is designed for an interdisciplinary audience without requiring any pre-skills.
+General programming skills are not required.
+Besides interactive visualizations, participants can opt to create static visualizations (infographics, posters, etc).

-During most of the course, students will work in groups of two to three students using real-world datasets they find themselves or which are provided.
-Groups will go through all the stages of the exploration and visualization design process, in alignment with the above listed learning outcomes; explore data and make initial findings, critique the tools and list shortcomings and possible future features, create custom visualization designs for exploration or presentation, present the visualizations.
-For a final presentation, each group is expected to present a comprehensive visualization design project, insights gained, and critical reflections.
+During most of the course, participants are encouraged to work with their own data that they find relevant to themselves.
+Participants will go through all the stages of the data exploration and visualization design process, in alignment with the above listed learning outcomes; explore data and describe initial findings, critique the tools and list shortcomings and possible future features, create custom visualization designs for exploration or presentation, present the visualizations.